Medically reviewed by Drugs.com. Last updated on July 13, 2020.

 Some doctors have proposed screening tests, such as MRI angiography, to identify aneurysms before they cause a problem.
 However, this idea has been impractical for most people, because surgery to remove an aneurysm that is not causing any symptoms involves significant risks, and because most aneurysms never cause serious bleeding.
 This screening may make sense for some people who have two or more close relatives who have had intracerebral hemorrhages.
 Because aneurysm screening is controversial, you should consider the risks of surgery carefully with your doctor before you request a screening test.

-In the hours after a hemorrhagic stroke, high blood pressure must be lowered gradually to safe levels.
-Doctors consider the amount of brain swelling present when they decide what level is most appropriate.
+In the hours after a hemorrhagic stroke, blood pressure must be closely monitored.
+Doctors consider the amount of brain swelling present when they decide what blood pressure level is most appropriate.

 If bleeding occurred because of an abnormally formed blood vessel, surgery may be appropriate to prevent a hemorrhage from happening again.
 An aneurysm can be repaired by placing a surgical clip.
 Depending upon the size and location of an arteriovenous malformation (AVM), a neurosurgeon may be able to repair or remove it.

 Early intervention by an occupational therapist and physical therapist is helpful.
 These professionals can teach people how to work around a new disability and regain strength after brain injury.
 Commonly, hospitalization is followed by a period of living in a rehabilitation center, where additional intensive therapy may be provided.
 The goal of rehabilitation is to help the patient recover as much physical and speaking function as possible.